cloudfoundry/docs-services/dashboard-sso.html.md

 ### <a id='oauth2-flow'></a>OAuth2 Flow ###

 When a user navigates to the URL from `dashboard_url`, the service dashboard should initiate the OAuth2 login flow.
 A summary of the flow can be found in [section 1.2 of the OAuth2 RFC](http://tools.ietf.org/html/rfc6749#section-1.2).
 OAuth2 expects the presence of an [Authorization Endpoint](http://tools.ietf.org/html/rfc6749#section-3.1) and a [Token Endpoint](http://tools.ietf.org/html/rfc6749#section-3.2).
 In Cloud Foundry, these endpoints are provided by the UAA.
 Clients can discover the location of UAA from Cloud Controller's info endpoint; in the response the location can be found in the `token_endpoint` field.
+To enable brokered services to support SSO for multiple CF instances, we provide the /v2/info url in the `X-Api-Info-Location` header of each call.

 ```
 $ curl api.example-cf.com/info